mihirchronicles/mihirchronicles.github.io/content/bookshelf/richer-wiser-happier.md

             - Companies that take advantage of economies of scale to grow revenue while lowering the cost of business only to share those cost savings with customers to further entrench their advantage over competitors.
             - Increased revenues begets scale savings begets lower costs begets lower prices begets increased revenues.
             - Costco is an example.
 It deferred profits for customer satisfaction/retention and long-term growth.
             - Amazon is another example.
-According to Bezos in 2005 Shareholder Letter-Relentlessly returning efficiency improvements and scale economies to customers in the form of lower prices creates a virtuous cycle that leads over the long term to a much larger dollar amount of free cash flow, and thereby to a much more valuable Amazon.com.
+According to Bezos in 2005 Shareholder Letter – Relentlessly returning efficiency improvements and scale economies to customers in the form of lower prices creates a virtuous cycle that leads over the long term to a much larger dollar amount of free cash flow, and thereby to a much more valuable Amazon.com.
             - Tend to be founder-led companies where the founder is obsessive about small details.
             - Tend to prioritize the customer experience.
             - Tend to be serial cost-cutters.